trailofbits/krf/README.md

 * A kernel module (`krfx`)
 * An execution utility (`krfexec`)
 * A control utility (`krfctl`)
+* A kernel module logger (`krfmesg`)

 To load the kernel module, run `make insmod`.
 To unload it, run `make rmmod`.

+For first time use it might be useful to launch `sudo krfmesg` on a separate terminal to see messages logged from `krfx`.

 KRF begins in a neutral state: no syscalls will be intercepted or faulted until the user specifies some behavior via `krfctl`: